justdoitqd/publicFiles/README.md

 # publicFiles
-Just some sharing of public visible files
+Just some sharing of public visible files, mostly for linux kernel testing related files.